You are planning your Japan trip and want to know if there are any interesting concerts during your stay?

 The only drawback of those sites is that their listings are not as complete as on Japanese sites, especially when it comes to Japanese artists.

-If you are keen to explore certain music styles or scenes rather than seeing the biggest international or local stars, you can find a large number of sites which list concerts which have “curated” concert calendars.
+If you are keen to explore certain music styles or scenes rather than seeing the biggest international or local stars, you can find many sites which list concerts which have “curated” concert calendars.

 Japan Times Classical – Classical music, selected shows